-The NGCP is envisioned to be integrated into national development policies, climate change strategies, and ozone layer protection initiatives, taking into consideration international commitments.
-The plan should be both comprehensive and coherent, serving as the foundation for the sustainable development of the NGCP to align with Viet Nam's NDC targets, the national NZT, and the United Nations Sustainable Development Goals.
+The NGCP is envisioned to provide information and basis for national development goals, climate change strategies, and ozone layer protection initiatives, taking into consideration international commitments.
+The plan should be both comprehensive and coherent, serving as the foundation for the sustainable development goals of the NGCP to align with Viet Nam's NDC targets, the national NZT, and the United Nations Sustainable Development Goals.

 As outlined in the contract signed with United Nations Office for Project Services (UNOPS), the assignment was scheduled to be completed within a 12-month timeframe, running from 24 February 2023 to 31 March 2024.
-The execution of the assignment is entrusted to a consortium comprising Energy and Environment Consultancy Joint Stock Company (VNEEC), EPRO Consulting Joint Stock Company (EPRO), and Perspectives Climate Group GmbH (PCG), collectively referred to as the Consultant.
+The TA was implemented by the consortium comprising Energy and Environment Consultancy Joint Stock Company (VNEEC), EPRO Consulting Joint Stock Company (EPRO), and Perspectives Climate Group GmbH (PCG), collectively referred to as the Consultant.
 This consortium has been strategically assembled to maximise the collective expertise and capabilities of each firm, combining strong national qualifications and experiences from Viet Nam with international insights and lessons.
 This collaborative effort ensures the delivery of the assignment with the utmost quality and effectiveness.
+As outlined in the contract the Consultant signed with United Nations Office for Project Services (UNOPS), the TA was completed within a 12-month timeframe, running from 24 February 2023 to 31 March 2024.

 The assignment covers the cooling sector/sub-sectors in Viet Nam, which are defined and categorised based on international practice, the standards on EE in Viet Nam, and the practices of the industries.
 However, some adjustments to the scope were made when implementing the TA due to the difficulties encountered in classifying cooling equipment.
-Specifically, the residential AC sub-sector was renamed as the Residential and Commercial AC sub-sector to cover a wider range of ACs, including both Residential and Commercial purposes.
+Specifically, the residential AC sub-sector was renamed as the residential and commercial AC sub-sector to cover a wider range of ACs, including both residential and commercial purposes.
 This change was clarified in Milestone Report 2 during task 3 of the assignment.
 Table 1 presents the revised classification of the targeted cooling sector/sub-sectors under the NGCP.